kornelM/CompanyHierarchyApp/readme.md

 ### REST API

 ```
-/company/hierarchy...

-GET  /create   --- create a tree
+POST  /company/create   --- create a tree (JSON as a request body)
-DELETE  /delete   --- delete a structure
+DELETE  company/delete   --- delete a structure

+POST  company/hierarchy/add   --- add a object to the tree
+              @RequestParam("type") decides what type of the object you add
+              @RequestBody HierarchyDetails specify where to create object

+DELETE company/hierarchy/remove   --- remove object from the tree
+              @RequestParam("type") decides what type of the object you remove
+              @RequestBody HierarchyDetails specify from where you remove object

+GET /company/hierarchy/get   --- get specific object from the tree
+              @RequestParam("type") decides what kind of object will be returned
+              @RequestParam department/location/team specify from where object should be returned

+GET /company/hierarchy/get/all   --- get list of object names from selected tree level (by type)
+              @RequestParam("type") decides which object's names will be returned

+***** COWORKERS  *****

-POST  /coworker/add   --- add a coworker to the teamName (return a map with the connections)
+POST /coworker/add   --- add coworker to the team (return a map with the connections)

 DELETE  /coworker/remove/{name}   --- remove a coworker by its name

 GET  /coworker/get/all   --- return a map of the connected teams

-GET  /teamName/get/coworker/{name}   --- return coworkers of the teamName by its name
+GET  /team/get/coworker/{name}   --- return coworkers of the team by its name
-GET  get/info/teamName/{name}   --- return departmentName and locationName names of given teamName
-GET  /teamName/get/all   --- return all teams in the company
-POST  /teamName/add   --- add a teamName (using MyRequestObj class)
-DELETE  /teamName/remove   --- remove a teamName from the hierarchy

-GET  /locationName/get/all   --- return all the locations in the company
-POST  /locationName/add   --- add a locationName (using MyRequestObj class)
-DELETE  /locationName/remove   --- remove a locationName from the hierarchy

-GET  /departmentName/get/all   --- return all the departments
-POST  /departmentName/add   --- add a departmentName (using MyRequestObj class)
-DELETE  /departmentName/remove   --- remove a departmentName from the hierarchy
 ```

 ### Design overview
-Application is based on two classes - **CompanyService** and **CooperationService** which manage creating and deleting teams, locations, departments and connections between teams
+Application is based on the CompanyManager which manages of the company structure.
+There are department/location/team managers which implements ObjectManager interface.
+Such composition allows CompanyManager to switch between those managers depending on the sent object's type.
+All information needed to create/remove or get object from hierarchy are providing by HierarchyDetails class.

 #### Some examples of requests: